kubernetes-sigs/gateway-api-inference-extension/site-src/guides/getting-started-latest.md

          kubectl get httproute llm-route -o yaml
          ```

-=== "Nginx Gateway Fabric"
+=== "NGINX Gateway Fabric"

-      Nginx Gateway Fabric is an implementation of the Gateway API that supports the Inference Extension.
-Follow these steps to deploy an Inference Gateway using NGF.
+      NGINX Gateway Fabric is an implementation of the Gateway API that supports the Inference Extension.
+Follow these steps to deploy an Inference Gateway using NGINX Gateway Fabric.

       1. Requirements